Amenhotep III

-His reign was a period of unprecedented prosperity and splendour, when Egypt reached the peak of its artistic and international power.
-When he died in the 38th or 39th year of his reign he was succeeded by his son Amenhotep IV, who later changed his name to Akhenaten.
+His reign marked a time of exceptional prosperity and grandeur, during which Egypt reached the height of its artistic and international influence, making him one of ancient Egypt's greatest pharaohs.
+He is also one of the few pharaohs worshipped as a deity during his lifetime.

+When he died in the 38th or 39th year of his reign, he was succeeded by his son Amenhotep IV, who later changed his name to Akhenaten.

 Family and early life

 Amenhotep was the son of Thutmose IV and his minor wife Mutemwiya.
 He was born probably around 1401 BC.
 Later in his life, Amenhotep commissioned the depiction of his divine birth to be displayed at Luxor Temple.
 Amenhotep claimed that his true father was the god Amun, who had taken the form of Thutmose IV to father a child with Mutemwiya.

 In Regnal Year 2, Amenhotep married Tiye, the daughter of Yuya and Thuya.
-Tiye was Great Royal Wife throughout Amenhotep's reign.
+Tiye was the Great Royal Wife throughout Amenhotep's reign.
 Many commemorative scarabs were commissioned and distributed during Amenhotep's reign.
 On the "marriage scarabs," Amenhotep affirmed his divine power and the legitimacy of his wife.
 With Tiye, Amenhotep fathered at least two sons, Crown Prince Thutmose and Amenhotep IV (later called Akhenaten).
 In addition, several daughters are frequently credited to the couple: Sitamun, Henuttaneb, Iset, Nebetah, and Beketaten.
 Most of the daughters appear frequently on statues and reliefs from Amenhotep's reign.
 However, Nebetah is attested only once, on a colossal limestone group of statues from Medinet Habu, and Beketaten only appears in Amarna.Amenhotep is also sometimes credited as the father of Smenkhkare or Tutankhamun, with varying proposals for their mothers, but these theories are not as accepted as his other, known children.